mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

 }
 ```

-Finally, edit `main.go` -- the controller program's entrypoint -- and specify that the controller should only inject sidecars in the specified Kubernetes namespace, defaulting to the "default" namespace:
+Finally, edit `main.go` -- the controller program's entrypoint -- and ensure the controller only injects sidecars in the specified Kubernetes Namespace.
+By default, `sidecar-injector` targets the `default` namespace, but also accommodates overrides via the specification of a `-namespace` command line option when running `sidecar-injector` via its compiled binary.

 ```golang
 func main() {